Frequently Asked Questions

-URPL offers several small scholarships including the Wisconsin Chapter of the American Planning Association Scholarship, Richard B. Andrews Scholarship, Jerome Kaufman Scholarship, and the Lola D. Lakser Fellowship.
+URPL offers several small scholarships including the Wisconsin Chapter of the American Planning Association Scholarship, Richard B. Andrews Scholarship, Jerome Kaufman Scholarship, and the Lola D. Lasker Fellowship.
 All applicants who wish to be considered for URPL scholarships/fellowships must apply by February 1.

 Are there special forms for the letters of recommendation?

 You must follow the Graduate School's online Letters of Recommendation Instructions.